ConeDragon/docs/building/tracks/ci/workflow-templates.md

 In [this directory][workflow-template-dir] at minimum there are the following templates:

-- [`configlet.yml`][workflow-template-configlet-yml]: This workflow will do a fetch the latest configlet binary and lint this repository.
+- [`configlet.yml`][workflow-template-configlet-yml]: This workflow will fetch the latest configlet binary and lint this repository.
 Run on every commit.
-For PRs, runs on the actual commit and a "after merge" tree.
+For PRs, runs on the actual commit and an "after merge" tree.
 - [`ci.yml`][workflow-template-ci-yml]: This workflow **only runs on the main branch**, once on each commit.
   1. Run a 'pre-check' command (check for stubs, lint, docs, etc.) for all exercises
-  2. Run a 'ci' command (build and test) for multiple versions, for all exercises
+  2. Run a 'ci' command (build and test) for multiple versions, of all exercises
 - [`pr.ci.yml`][workflow-template-pr-ci-yml]: This workflow **only runs on PRs**, once on each commit.
   1. Run a 'pre-check' command (check for stubs, lint, docs, etc.) for changed files
-  2. Run a 'ci' command (build and test) for multiple versions, for changed exercises
+  2. Run a 'ci' command (build and test) for multiple versions, of changed exercises

 The non-pr workflows can also be triggered via [`workflow_dispatch`][github-workflow-dispatch].